reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 Following these principles will make your Components more predictable:

 - **Treat refs as an escape hatch.** Refs are useful when you work with external systems or browser APIs.
 If much of your application logic and data flow relies on refs, you might want to rethink your approach.
 - **Don't read or write `ref.current` during rendering.** If some information is needed during rendering, use [state](/learn/state-a-components-memory) instead.
-Since React doesn't know when `ref.current` changes, even reading it while rendering makes your component's behavior difficult to predict.
+Since React doesn't know when `ref.current` changes, even reading it while rendering makes your Component's behavior difficult to predict.
 (The only exception to this is code like `if (!ref.current) ref.current = new Thing()` which only sets the ref once during the first render.)

 Limitations of React state don't apply to refs.
 For example, state acts like a [snapshot for every render](/learn/state-as-a-snapshot) and [doesn't update synchronously.](/learn/queueing-a-series-of-state-updates) But when you mutate the current value of a ref, it changes immediately: